RWKV/RWKV-cpp-node/README.md

 # which will guide you in downloading, and running the chat model
 rwkv-cpp-node --setup

-# You can run the chat model, with thread count / gpu offload %
+# You can run the chat model, with thread count
+# / gpu offload % (experimental, not optimized)
 rwkv-cpp-node --threads 4 --gpu 100%

 # For benchmarking